metpalash/Copart/README.md

 Use any open source tool extract the Vehicle ID Number, Plate Number & Certificate Name pdf/image file.
 Sample docs can be found in Documents/Title Docs Folder.

 # Compile Instruction
+Need Python Compile for the file to compile.
+Compile the file PDF.py